A New Look: Leasing for farms in transition

 It used to be that leasing was something you did when you couldn’t afford to buy equipment outright.
 But today’s ag producer recognizes leasing as a tool that offers distinct advantages for keeping operations flowing smoothly.

-Some of the key benefits of leasing are particularly advantageous in farm transitions, said Southwest Georgia Farm Credit Relationship Manager Ragan Fretwell.
+Some of the key benefits of leasing are particularly advantageous in farm transitions, said Southwest Georgia Farm Credit Relationship Manager Ragan Fretwell Brown.
 As farms often take years to transition from one generation to the next, both parties should consider how leases might fit into their plans.

 What to lease and why

 The field of what can be leased has grown, which provides even greater opportunities for both current and future generation producers.
 Some examples of what can be leased: